lohitpt252003/frontend-for-annaforces/README.md

 *   **`App.js`**: The main application component, handling global state (like authentication status) and routing.
 *   **`Header`**: The application's navigation bar, displaying a logo, links, and user status (welcome message/logout button).
 *   **`Login`**: Provides a form for user authentication against the backend API.
+Displays a loading indicator during submission.
 Stores user credentials and token in `localStorage` upon successful login.
 *   **`Logout`**: A component that triggers the logout process, clearing user data from `localStorage` and redirecting to the login page.
 *   **`WelcomePage`**: A simple page displayed after successful user login.
 *   **`Problems`**: Fetches and displays a list of all available problems from the backend.
 Includes search and filter functionalities (by title, ID, difficulty, and tags).
 Problem titles are clickable links to their detail pages.